-This is my 16th year at WHS, after spending the previous 4 teaching in New York and Boston, and a New Mexico juvenile jail.
-I grew up outside Philadelphia, and later studied at Vassar and Middlebury Colleges, and at the Rainier Writers Workshop in Washington State.
-I live with my wife Botum and 3 kids-Ella 10, Olive 8, and Warren 5-25 minutes down the road in Holliston, Mass.
-My favorite activities are reading and outdoor sports with them, cooking and tennis.
-I'm also one of the tennis coaches here.
+This is my 17th year at WHS, after spending the previous 4 teaching in public schools in New York State and Boston, and a New Mexico juvenile jail.
+I grew up outside Philadelphia (Go Birds) and later studied at Vassar and Middlebury Colleges, and at the Rainier Writers Workshop in Washington State.
+I live with my wife Botum and 3 kids-Ella 11, Olive 9, Warren 6-25 minutes down the road in from here Holliston, Mass.
+My favorite activities are reading and outdoor sports with them and competitive tennis.
+One of my newer favorite things to do is ride my bike to work once a week.
+I recently took up vegan baking.